-Dale Miller received his PhD in Mathematics in 1983 from Carnegie Mellon University.
+Dale Miller received his Ph.D. in Mathematics in 1983 from Carnegie Mellon University.
 He has been a professor at the University of Pennsylvania and Ecole Polytechnique (France) and Department Head in Computer Science and Engineering at Pennsylvania State University.
 He has held visiting positions at the Australian National University and the universities of Aix-Marseille, Sienna, Genoa, Pisa, and Edinburgh.
-He is currently Director of Research (classe exceptionnelle) at Inria Saclay where he is the Scientific Leader of the Parsifal team.
+He is currently Director of Research (classe exceptionnelle) at Inria Saclay.
+He has been the Scientific Leader of the Parsifal team from 2004-2019.

 Dale Miller, Ph.D.
 Carnegie Mellon University 1983.
 Proofs in Higher-order Logic.
-Advised by Andrews.
+Advised by Peter Andrews.

-Peter Andrews, Ph.D.
+Andrews, Ph.D.
 Princeton University 1964.
 A Transfinite Type Theory with Type Variables.
-Advised by Church.
-Recipient of the 2003 Herbrand Award for Advances in Automated Reasoning
+Advised by Alonzo Church.
+Recipient of the 2003 Herbrand Award for Advances in Automated Reasoning.

-Alonzo Church, Ph.D.
+Church, Ph.D.
 Princeton University 1927.
 Alternatives to Zermelo's Assumption.
-Advised by Veblen.
+Advised by Oswald Veblen.

-At this point, a great many people trained in mathematics and computer science in the USA share this genealogy.
-The following list of ancestors was written by Dick Lipton on his blog.
+At this point, many people trained in either mathematics or computer science in the USA share this genealogy.
+The following list of ancestors was published by Dick Lipton on his blog.

 Moore, 1885, Yale, under Hubert Newton.
 Here Moore is listed as having over 15,000 descendants-more than 1/10 of the entire tree-and Veblen has roughly half of them.

 Newton only earned a BA.
 This is somewhat like being adopted.
 However, an advisor Michel Chasles is listed for the B.A., and the other descendants include the renowned mathematical physicist Josiah Gibbs.